harrisonwsmith/model_proposal/ModelProposalTemplate.md

 ### Goal
 *****

-The goal of this model will be to explore how small-holder farmers in different contexts may respond or adapt to climate change.
-Specifically, it will focus on how individual perceptions of climate change may affect sow dates at the landscape level.
+The goal of this model will be to explore how farmers in different contexts may respond or adapt to climate change.
+Specifically, it will focus on how individual perceptions of climate change may affect sow dates and the agricultural matrix at the landscape level.

 &nbsp;
 ### Justification